 Can I change my major?

-You can change your major at any time through orientation.
+In most cases, you can change your major at any time through orientation.
 If you are a freshman, you can choose any major that interests you, provided that the department into which you wish to change is still accepting major changes.
 If you are another type of applicant, you are welcome to change your major, but it can have an affect on your admissions status depending on the requirements of your new chosen major.
 Some majors are especially popular and may not allow changes into them after you've been offered admission to another major.
 Contact admissions to determine if you are eligible to change your major.

 Are the requirements the same for all majors?